-Status

-The lamp has been in operation for 3500 hours.
-Install a new lamp for optimal performance.
-If the projector is normally run with Economic selected (See "Setting Lamp mode as Economic" on page 59), you may continue to operate the projector until the 3950 hour lamp warning appears.
+Status Message The lamp has been in operation for 1500 hours.
+Notice Install a new lamp for optimal performance.
+If the projector is normally run with Economic selected Order Replacement Lamp (See "Setting Lamp mode as Economic" on page Lamp > 1500 Hours 56), you may continue to operate the projector until the 1950 hour lamp warning appears.
+Order a new lamp at lamp, beng, com OK The lamp has been in operation for 1950 hours.
+A Notice new lamp should be fitted to avoid the inconvenience when the projector runs out of lamp Replace Lamp soon time.
+Lamp > 1950 Hours Order a new lamp at lamp.benq.com The lamp has been in operation for 2000 hours.
+Notice It is strongly recommended that you replace the Replace Lamp Now lamp at this age.

-Message

-The lamp has been in operation for 3950 hours.
-A new lamp should be fitted to avoid the inconvenience when the projector runs out of lamp time.

-The lamp has been in operation for 4000 hours.

-It is strongly recommended that you replace the lamp at this age.
 The lamp is a consumable item.
-The lamp brightness diminishes with use.
-This is normal lamp behavior.
-You can replace the lamp whenever you notice that the brightness level has significantly diminished.
-If the lamp is not replaced beforehand, it must be replaced after 4000 hours usage.

-The lamp MUST be replaced before the projector will operate normally.
+Lamp > 2000 Hours The lamp brightness diminishes with use.
+This is Lamp usage time exceeded normal lamp behavior.
+You can replace the lamp Order a new lamp at lamp.benq.com whenever you notice that the brightness level has significantly diminished.
+If the lamp is not OK replaced beforehand, it must be replaced after 2000 hours usage.
+The lamp MUST be replaced before the projector Notice will operate normally.
+Out of Lamp Usage Time Replace Jamp (Refer to user manual) Then reset lamp timer Order a new lamp at lamp.beng.com OK